 The Ida Nadi is one of the main three nadis.
 Ida Nadi is the channel of energy on the left side of your spine.
 This channel of prana energy has feminine qualities, and it is associated with the Moon.

 Ida is the energy within the personality which is passive, receptive, feminine, negative, yin.
-At the physical level, it’s dark, cold, lunar, energy dissipating, disorganising, entropic, expansive(centrifugal) and relaxing.
+It’s dark, cold, lunar, energy dissipating, disorganising, entropic, expansive(centrifugal) and relaxing at the physical level.
 Ida controls the sense organs, gives us knowledge and awareness of the world we live.

 The Pingala Nadi is one of the main three nadis.
 Pingala Nadi is the channel of energy on the right side of your spine.
 This channel of prana energy has masculine qualities, and it is associated with the Sun.